Design Museum Collection

 Please note the Design Museum Collection is currently not on display at the Design Museum.

-The Design Museum presents a 25 Years anniversary update to its collection app.
-On the 25 of each month, the museum releases exclusive interview videos with some of the industry’s most important designers talking about their favourite object from the Design Museum Collection.
+During it's 25th anniversary year, the museum released exclusive interview videos with some of the industry's most important designers.
+Watch some of the designers talking about their favourite objects from the Design Museum’s Collection.

-The museum has a specific fund for growing the Collection which is a generous donation from the Conran Foundation.
-This has been helped by the Art Fund, who helped with the cost of acquiring one of Jasper Morrison’s earliest designs, the Handlebar Table.
+The museum has a specific fund for the Collection, kindly donated by the Conran Foundation.
+We have a number of other generous supporters including the Art Fund, who helped with the acquisition of one of Jasper Morrison’s earliest designs, the Handlebar Table.